-I lured you here under false pretenses – there is no all encompassing “most effective way to advertise.”
+I lured you here under false pretenses – there is no direct answer to “which type of advertising is most effective?”
 If there was, I could easily bail on the whole 9-5 gig and spend my days cruising down the Jersey Turnpike in a baller Audi.

 The key to any marketing campaign isn’t throwing all of your attention and effort into a singular strategy.
 Mix and match different advertising mediums to optimize your response rate.

 As we are increasingly becoming a multidimensional society, you cannot afford to treat each age demographic as its own individual advertising crusade.
 That being said, we have broken down some of the most popular forms of advertising to help you reach your peeps in the most efficient, cost-effective way possible.

 With 56% of Americans having a profile with a social networking service, social media is undoubtedly a killer advertising platform to maximize brand recognition and spend as little money as possible.
 Social media is no longer solely the Millennials’ domain.
 Even Great Grandpa Lou can create a Facebook invite for the bridge tournament at his retirement home.

 Although social media users stated that Facebook had the greatest influence on buying behavior out of any of the social networking sites, only 33% of Facebook users actually “followed” a brand name on Facebook.
 This is giving companies a lot of wiggle room to generate product interest and connect with potential leads.

 Additionally, you’re getting bang for your buck – advertising costs break down to $.25 to reach 1,000 potential leads via Facebook Ads.

 Although a number of businesses have started to reallocate their advertising budgets entirely towards the world wide web, never count out print media as an advertising platform.
 Even though the question has been raised whether print advertising is still worth the pretty penny or not, it is still an extremely viable option.